Yusuf-Abol/studentsperform-doe/README.md

 ## Project Description
 The WAEC results of 140  students (70F, 70M) from 2 schools were used for this project.
 Performance was gauged by coding the grades in Maths + English language using nine points item scale; A1 to F9 (A1=8, B2=7, B3=6, C4=5, C5=4, C6=3, D7=2, E8=1, F9=0).
 The data was analyzed using main/interaction effect plots, full factorial model with 3 factors, ANOVA table and Hypothesis testing.

+## Dataset
+This study utilized a confidential dataset provided by two secondary schools in Nigeria.
+The dataset contained the West African Examinations Council results of secondary school students, collected over two academic years.
+The schools wished to remain anonymous to maintain confidentiality.

 ## Needs of this project
 * data scientist/analyst
 * experimenter looking for information with low cost